A unifying view on the irreversible investment exercise boundary in a stochastic, time-inhomogeneous capacity expansion problem: The case of deterministic coefficients

-As shown above, the presence of the scrap value at time $T$ causes the dependence of $\l^{\star}_y$ on the initial capacity $y$.
-On the other hand, the singular stochastic control problem of capacity expansion may be studied by means of the optimal stopping problem associated to it, the so-called {\em optimal risk of not investing until time $t$}, and the free boundary ${\hat y} (t)$ arising from it.
-It is then natural to ask whether and how the optimal capacity level $l^{*}_y$ is linked to the free boundary ${\hat y}$.
-It is definitely something that needs to be explored.
-So here we make the \\ {\bf Assumption-[det]} \beq \mu_C, \sigma_C, f_C, \mu_F, w, r \mathrm{~~are~deterministic~functions}. \eeq Then the capacity problem may be imbedded allowing the capacity process to start at any time $s \in [0,T]$ from level $y>0$.
-The details are provided in Appendix~\ref{variational approach to free boundary} for completeness.
-Here we recall that the value function of the firm's optimal capacity problem $V(s,y)$ (see (\ref{cap prob from s}) as compared to (\ref{cap prob from 0})) and the value function $v(s,y)$ of the associated optimal stopping problem are linked; in fact, $v(t,y)$ is {\em the shadow value of installed capital}, that is $v(s,y) = \frac{\partial}{\partial y} V(s,y)$ (cf. (\ref{v derivative V at s})).
-The free boundary ${\hat y}$ makes the strip $[0,T)\times (0, \infty)$ split into the {\em Continuation Region} $\Delta$ where it is not optimal to invest as the capital's replacement cost is strictly greater than the shadow value of installed capital, and its complement, the {\em Stopping Region} $\Delta^c$ where it is optimal to invest instantaneously (cf. (\ref{Delta}), (\ref{Delta complement})).
+When the following\\ {\bf Assumption-[det]} \beq \mu_C, \sigma_C, f_C, \mu_F, w, r \mathrm{~~are~deterministic~functions} \eeq holds, the singular stochastic control problem of capacity expansion may be studied by variational methods through the optimal stopping problem associated to it, the so-called {\em optimal risk of not investing until time $t$}, and the free boundary ${\hat y} (t)$ arising from it.
+It is then natural to ask whether and how the base capacity $l^{*}_y$ (which is stochastic and depends on the initial capacity $y$) is linked to the free boundary ${\hat y}$.
+In \cite{ChF} it was shown that $l^{*}(t) ={\hat y}(t)$ but there $l^{*}$ did not depend on $y$ as the model had no scrap value at the terminal time $T$.
+In the present model with scrap value, some further conditions are needed in order to obtain the equality, and hence the independence of the base capacity from $y$.

+It can be shown that the capacity problem may be imbedded allowing the capacity process to start at any time $s \in [0,T]$ from level $y>0$ (by generalizing, among others, the model with scrap value, constant coefficients and additive production function depending on labor in \cite{CHi}, the model with constant coefficients but no scrap value in \cite{CH1}, the model with deterministic time-dependent coefficients but no scrap value, no labor, no interest rate in \cite{ChF}) .
+The details are provided in Appendix~\ref{variational approach to free boundary} for completeness, but here we recall the main points.
+First of all, the value function of the firm's optimal capacity problem $V(s,y)$ (see (\ref{cap prob from s}) as compared to (\ref{cap prob from 0})) and the value function $v(s,y)$ of the associated optimal stopping problem are linked; in fact, $v(t,y)$ is {\em the shadow value of installed capital}, that is $v(s,y) = \frac{\partial}{\partial y} V(s,y)$ (cf. (\ref{v derivative V at s})).
+The free boundary ${\hat y}(t)$ makes the strip $[0,T)\times (0, \infty)$ split into the {\em Continuation Region}

+where it is not optimal to invest as the capital's replacement cost is strictly greater than the shadow value of installed capital, and its complement, the {\em Stopping Region} $\Delta^c$ where it is optimal to invest instantaneously (cf. (\ref{Delta}), (\ref{Delta complement})).